If you’ve been researching ‘best website builders’ on Google, you probably would have seen Squarespace topping a few of those lists.

 Design flexibility: The templates are structured quite rigidly, and you don’t have complete control over where you can place elements.

 Why choose Weebly over Squarespace?
-They’re pretty even when it comes to features like ecommerce and blogs, but Weebly has the advantage when it comes to building bigger sites, and for SEO.
+They’re pretty even when it comes to features like ecommerce, SEO and blogs, but Weebly has the advantage when it comes to building bigger sites.

 Feel free to check out our in-depth comparison of Weebly and Squarespace to learn more.